Physics taught me how to see the world. AI safety is how I hope to protect it.

 I’m also a 4th-year physics major at Berkeley.

 Until late Aug.
-2025, I was a particle physics researcher at the Neutrino Group at SLAC under Professor Hirohisa Tanaka.
+2025, I was a particle physics researcher at the Neutrino Group at SLAC National Accelerator Laboratory under Professor Hirohisa Tanaka.
 I used latent spaces to investigate the low-energy excess of electron neutrinos detected in the MiniBooNE experiment.

 Before SLAC, I worked on Bayesian analysis for Mu2e under Professor Yury Kolomensky.